volkamerlab/teachopencadd/README.md

   * 11c.
 Visualizing the results and comparing against known data

-The teaching material is offered in the form of
+The teaching material is offered in the following formats:
-* coding-based *Jupyter Notebooks* (topics 1-11) here on GitHub, so called *talktorials* (talk + tutorial), i.e. tutorials that can also be used in presentations, and
+* Coding-based *Jupyter Notebooks* (topics 1-11) here on GitHub, so called *talktorials* (talk + tutorial), i.e. tutorials that can also be used in presentations
-* GUI-based *KNIME workflows* (topics 1-8) on the [KNIME Hub](https://hub.knime.com/volkamerlab/space/TeachOpenCADD/TeachOpenCADD).
+* GUI-based *KNIME workflows* (topics 1-8) on the [KNIME Hub](https://hub.knime.com/volkamerlab/space/TeachOpenCADD/TeachOpenCADD)

 ## Usage